|

-Excel allows users to save workbooks in a variety of formats including text (TXT) and comma separated values (CSV).
-Some modern applications are also able to exchange data in XML files and programs can be written to export Excel data in this format.
-Occasionally however you may either only want to export a particular range of cells or the destination application may not accept the XML format.
-It can then be useful to export specific ranges of data from a worksheet into a text file.
+Excel allows users to save workbooks in a variety of formats including text (TXT), comma separated values (CSV) and XML files.
+Occasionally however you may either only want to export a particular range of cells or the destination application may not accept the precise file format created by Excel.
+It can then be useful to export data by creating your own text files.

 This section contains various examples of simple macros which will export data to (or import data from) text files.